bordeaux-neurocampus/WIEN2021/README.md

 ## Schedule

 The course will be in person.
-The location and [schedule](figs/Schedule.png) will be uploaded soon.
+You can find the location and schedule [here](figs/Schedule.png).
 <br/><br/>

 ## What to prepare in advance: